 Vertical steam?
 Check.
 Do you need it?
-Not so much, better get a specialized device for this like PurSteam Full Size Steamer or a portable one like this one Handheld Garment Steamer.
+Not so much, better get a specialized device for this like PurSteam Full-Size Steamer or a portable one like this one Handheld Garment Steamer.
 They are cheap and better at the job and I am sure you already own one.

 Sprinkler function?
 Check.
 Probably most irons have it.
 Do you need it?
 Rarely to never, I certainly do not need it that much and if I ever will, I am sure I can find a sprinkler bottle for this.
 None of these add-ons should count for much in your selection process.

-I made a survey and I see that most sewing enthusiasts prefer Rowenta irons.
-And the top rated one on Amazon is Rowenta DW5080 Focus 1700-Watt Micro Steam Iron.
-It has 4.4 out of 5 stars and more than 4100 reviews.
+I made a survey and I see that most sewing enthusiasts prefer Rowenta irons; I like them too, within reason.
+The top-rated one on Amazon is Rowenta DW5080 1700-Watt Micro Steam Iron.
+It has 4.5 out of 5 stars as of Autumn 2020 and about 11000 reviews.
 I have this iron and I used it for more than a year.
 After that it started to leak.
 Not too much but enough to spoil my silk fabric.
 But I am a heavy user of irons so maybe a year of excellent work is good enough for an iron.

 So in my opinion, the best iron features for people who like to sew are

-higher wattage (at least 1700 W),
+- higher wattage (at least 1700 W),

-high continuous amount of steam,
+- high continuous amount of steam,

-large water tank
+- large water tank

-hotter temperature settings
+- hotter temperature settings

-longer auto shut-off
+- longer auto shut-off

-Other features such as weight, type of soleplate and cord length are also important but not that much.
+- Other features such as weight, type of soleplate, and cord length are also important but not that much.